apache/pulsar/site2/website/versioned_docs/version-2.7.0/client-libraries-dotnet.md

 2. Add the DotPulsar NuGet package.

-   1. Use the following command to install the `DotPulsar` package:
+   1. Use the following command to install the `DotPulsar` package.

         ```
         dotnet add package DotPulsar
         ```

-   2. After the command completes, open the `.csproj` file to see the added reference:
+   2. After the command completes, open the `.csproj` file to see the added reference.

         ```xml
         <ItemGroup>